interledger/open-payments/README.md

 subject (i.e. it moves into the parent account or another sub-account).

 A spend is submitted as a `POST` to the `/spend` sub-resource of the session.

+If the sending system/web monetization provider was identified during session creation (provided a JWT to authorize the request) the wallet MAY track spending against the sending system/web monetization provider instead of against the session.
+This is done at the discretion of the wallet.

 ```http
 POST /sessions/0f09dc92-84ad-401b-a7c9-441bc6173f4e/spend HTTP/1.1